metabase/metabase/docs/users-guide/05-visualizing-results.md

 ![Number](images/visualizations/number.png)

-#### Smart numbers
+#### Trends

-The Smart Number visualization is great for displaying how a single number has changed over time.
+The Trend visualization is great for displaying how a single number has changed over time.
 To use this visualization, you'll need to have a single number grouped by a Time field, like the Count of Orders by Created At.
-The Smart Number will show you the value of the number during the most recent period, and below that you'll see how much the number has increased or decreased compared to its value in the period before that.
-The period is determined by your group-by field: if you're grouping by Day, the Smart Number will show you the most recent day compared to the day before that.
+The Trend will show you the value of the number during the most recent period, and below that you'll see how much the number has increased or decreased compared to its value in the period before that.
+The period is determined by your group-by field: if you're grouping by Day, the Trend will show you the most recent day compared to the day before that.

 ![Smart Number](images/visualizations/smart-number.png)

-By default, Smart Numbers will display increases as green (i.e. "good") and decreases as red ("bad").
+By default, Trends will display increases as green (i.e. "good") and decreases as red ("bad").
 If your number is something where an increase is bad and a decrease is good (such as Bounce Rate, or Costs), you can reverse this behavior in the visualization settings:

 ![Smart Number settings](images/visualizations/smart-scalar-settings.png)

 #### Progress bars

 Progress bars are for comparing a single number to a goal value that you set.
-Open up the chart options for your progress bar to choose a value for your goal, and Metabase will show you how far away your question's current result is from the goal.
+Open up the settings for your progress bar to choose a value for your goal, and Metabase will show you how far away your question's current result is from the goal.

 ![Progress bar](images/visualizations/progress.png)